 It’s an obstacle that everyone attempting to build or maintain a reputation must face, from Oscar winners to first time writers.
 Knowing which projects to take, which spec scripts to write, which contracts to sign, finding ways to get your work into the hands of the people most likely to bring it to life, and generally tending to the vital non-creative side of a career in screenwriting is pivotal.

-This is where an agent comes in.
+This is where a screenwriting agent comes in.

 A lot of an agent’s purpose seems obvious on the surface.
 And, in truth, a lot of it is.
 However, it’s worth stating in detail what in particular is so valuable about a screenwriting agent.
 Here are a few important factors: